koopjs/koop-provider-elasticsearch/README.md

 # Running
 To suppress KoopJS warnings from the console output, run with an environment variable of KOOP_WARNINGS="suppress".
 In powershell, this will look like: $env:KOOP_WARNINGS="suppress" ; node main.js

+## Elastic Search Connect Environment Variable
+Setting an environment variable of `KOOP_ENV_KEYS` allows saving of usernames and passwords to connect to elastic search without having to store them in the configuration file.
+The format for this variable is `esId,user,password||esId2,user2,password2`.
+The _esId_ is the id given to the connection in the configuration file as shown below in the *Basic Config File Structure* section.

 ## Command Line
 `npm start`